Preschool Teacher's Assistant: Job Description and Requirements

 - Recently Updated

-A Lead Preschool Teacher is an experienced educator who develops curriculums, supervises staff and teaches on a...
+A lead preschool teacher is an experienced educator who develops curricula, supervises staff and teaches on a limited basis....

 - Bonus Program for Teachers Eliminated in NYC